yahoo/elide-doc/pages/guide/01-start.md

 ## Create A Bean

 JPA beans are some of the most important code in any Elide project.
-Your beans are the view of your database that you wish to expose.
+Your beans are the view of your data model that you wish to expose.
 In this example we will be modeling a software artifact repository since most developers have a high-level familiarity with artifact repositories such as Maven, Artifactory, npm, and the like.
 If you are interested, [the code][elide-demo] is tagged for each step so you can follow along.